-Long-term care licensees retain the ability to impose vaccination requirements for existing and new staff, students, and volunteers, provided they comply with all applicable laws, such as the Human Rights Code.
+Long-term care licensees continue to retain the ability to impose vaccination requirements for existing and new staff, students, volunteers, support workers, caregivers and general visitors provided they are consistent with the Fixing Long-Term Care Act, 2021, including the Residents' Bill of Rights and section 5 (right to a safe and secure home), as well as O. Reg.
+246/22 under the Act, and comply with all other applicable laws including the Human Rights Code.

-In addition, nothing prevents licensees from having proof-of-vaccination requirements for caregivers, general visitors and support workers provided the licensee's requirements are consistent with the Fixing Long-Term Care Act, 2021, including the Residents' Bill of Rights and section 5 of the Act (right to a safe and secure home), and O. Reg.
-246/22: General, and comply with all other applicable laws including the Human Rights Code.
 However, vaccination requirements shall not apply to residents.
-For clarity, homes can not deny admission of a resident due to their vaccination status.
+For clarity, homes cannot deny admission to a resident due to their vaccination status.
+In addition, vaccination policies must not apply to outdoor visitors, children under the age of five, or to those visiting residents who are receiving end-of-life care.